 Cross Country operates high-speed services between Newcastle and Scotland, South West England, Birmingham, Sheffield and Leeds.

 Inter-regional Trans-Pennine services run frequently to Newcastle from Liverpool, Manchester, West Yorkshire and York.
 Alternatively, travel from Leeds along the dramatic Settle-Carlisle line through the Yorkshire Dales National Park to Carlisle, and connect to trains along the Tyne Valley Line.

-If you are arriving by air at Carlisle Lake District Airpott, there is a free minibus shuttle to the Railway Station at Carlisle, from where you can board a train to travel through Hadrian's Wall Country.
+If you are arriving by air at Carlisle Lake District Airport, there is a minibus shuttle to the Railway Station at Carlisle, from where you can board a train to travel through Hadrian's Wall Country.

 Travelling through rolling countryside of Cumbria and Northumberland, the line follows the River Tyne for the most of the journey with some spectacular views of the Lake District fells and southern Scotland; passing quaint villages, glimpses of Hadrian’s Wall and other history and heritage of the area.